 - Ear mites

 You should visit your holistic vet if your dog is having frequent, recurrent ear infections to find the root cause of the problem.
-In addition to the causes above, there are times where your dog may have something lodged into his or her ear canal whether it’s wax or some type of foreign object.
+In addition to the causes above, there are times when your dog may have something lodged into his or her ear canal whether it’s wax or some type of foreign object.

 Like in people, ear infections can cause a range of symptoms in dogs.
 The main symptoms are: